 Road and transport improvements

 Through Gilston Park Estate, there will be investment in improved bus services, potential northern access to Harlow town rail station and improved walking and cycling links.
-Residents of Hunsdon will benefit from the strategic improvements delivered by the highway authorities such as the planned improvements to the M11 north east of Harlow which will help motorists travelling towards Stansted Airport.
+Places for People will contribute to strategic improvements delivered by the highway authorities such as the planned improvements to the M11 north east of Harlow which will help motorists travelling towards Stansted Airport.

 Thousands of new jobs will be created during construction and in the new schools, nurseries, health centres, neighbourhood shops and offices which will form part of Gilston Park Estate.
 Apprenticeships and training opportunities for residents of East Hertfordshire and Harlow will also be available.